selabs-ur1/doodle/Readme.md

 Now you can run the microservice using ```npm run start``` and see the result at http://localhost:8081/forecast

-### Link the new microservice to the doodle api
+### Call the new microservice from the doodle api

 We now want to call our forecast microservice from the front-end application through the doodle api.
 So, we create a new endpoint that will redirect the forecast from the new microservice to the front-end.
 Following the former doodle example, we need first to tell to the doodle api which url the new microservice use.
-In application.yml file (api\src\main\resources folder) we add the following line under doodle:
+In [application.yml](https://github.com/selabs-ur1/doodle/blob/master/api/src/main/resources/application.yml) file we add the following line under doodle:

 ```yml
   weatherServiceUrl: "http://host.docker.internal:8081/"